hkinder/xebia-mowitnow/README.md

 * Avoid to consume to much memory (especially OutOfMemory when parsing the file)
 * Almost no limit for the mowed area (above Long.MAX_VALUE)
+* Everything is supposed to be a cartesian coordinate system

 ## Where am I now:

-* Everything is supposed to be a cartesian coordinate system
+* Maven is in place:
+  * Allows to be easily integrated into some continuous delivery systems (
 * The location is in place :
   * It uses BigInteger so that almost no overflow is possible for the coordinates
   * Unit test included